edoigtrd/ubiquite/README.md

 > Ubiquité is an open-source Perplexity clone.

 This project is inspired by other Perplexity clones such as [Perplexica](https://github.com/ItzCrazyKns/Perplexica) and [Morphic](https://github.com/miurla/morphic).
-I made this project because both Peplexica and Morphic were not exactly what i needed.
+I made this project because both Perplexica and Morphic were not exactly what I needed.

+Compared to those projects, Ubiquité aims to improve on the following points:
+- **Multiple LLM providers**: You can choose between multiple LLM providers.
+- **Easy model switching**: You can easily switch between models for different use cases while maintaining the ability to connect to multiple AI providers.
+- **Unified and complete configuration**: All configuration is done in a single file, with all the options available for each provider and model, this file is editable from the UI.

 # Features